-The number of funded positions in 2024 will be approximately 228.
-In support of the Cultural Equity and Inclusion Initiative, at least 28 positions are reserved for students attending community college in Los Angeles County.
+The number of funded positions in 2025 will be approximately 228.
+In support of the Cultural Equity and Inclusion Initiative, at least 28 positions are prioritized for students attending community college in Los Angeles County.
 Organizations who elect to host community college positions are responsible for actively recruiting, advertising, and reviewing applications for community college positions accordingly.

-We strongly encourage all organizations to work towards filling all internship positions by September 2, 2024 to ensure there is ample time for interns to complete their 400 hours.
-However, the final hiring deadline for all intern positions is December 1, 2024 - any positions unfilled after December 1, 2024 will be considered forfeit and unused grant funds will need to be returned to the Department within 30 days.
+We strongly encourage all organizations to fill all internship positions by September 1, 2025 to ensure there is ample time for interns to complete their 400 hours.
+However, the final hiring deadline for all intern positions is December 1, 2025 - any positions unfilled after December 1, 2025 will be considered forfeit and unused grant funds will need to be returned to the Department within 30 days.